-Physical education (PE) is a required academic subject that teaches students how to be physically active.
+Physical education (PE) is a required academic subject that teaches participation in lifelong, health-enhancing physical activity.
 In PE, students learn to work as a team, develop healthy personal fitness habits, and set fitness goals now and throughout their lives.
 PE is not recess, or a before- or after-school sports club.

 Under NY State law, all students in grades kindergarten–12, including students with disabilities, must have Physical Education (PE) as part of their education.